Carocim/carocim.github.io/_posts/2025-11-29-jailbreaking-my-kindle.md

 I use [Hardcover](https://hardcover.app) to integrate my reading progress.
 I find this better than Goodreads personally, though it still has room for improvement.
 Nonetheless, it keeps track of your books and helps your friends see what you are currently reading.

+Got you.
+Here’s a shorter, more human version with no em dashes:

+⸻

-The jailbreaking process has made the Kindle feel new and has ignited my passion for reading again.
-I have read almost 30 books before this year ends, and I am not stopping.
-The device itself is comfortable to hold in one of my hands.
-I have been using it daily, often at night, leveraging the baxklight to sneak in a few chapters before sleep.
-I have got more books on my device now than I will be able to read for many, many months.
+Jailbreaking my Kindle made it feel brand new again.
+It brought back my love for reading, and I have already finished almost 30 books this year.
+I use it every day, especially at night, enjoying the backlight while I read a few chapters before sleeping.
+I also have way more books on it than I can finish anytime soon, which honestly makes me happy.